understrap/understrap-child/README.md

 Uses the Enqueue method the load and sort the CSS file the right way instead of the old @import methode

 # Installation
-1. The parent theme UnderStrap must be installed first
+1. Install the parent theme UnderStrap first: https://github.com/holger1411/understrap
 2. Just upload the understrap-child folder to your wp-content/themes directory
 3. Go into your WP admin backend
 4. Go to "Appearance -> Themes"